rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 	Creatures lying in wait in larger streams of the juice in the wilds of the Howling Plateau.
 Their spindly legs make deadly weapons and their agility makes them appear to move like water.
 2.Random group of bandits
 	that will negotiate (DC14 Persuasion Check) but must be bribed or intimidated to be bypassed.
 Use 2xBandit and 2xThug.
-3.The party sees a mirage in the distance, if they succeed in chasing it three times it leads them to a chest of items that contains (A bag of Maleorite shards, A topaz gold ring with the engraving "To My Love", a bag of a strange black sand like substance. )
+3.The party sees a mirage in the distance
+	If they succeed in chasing it three times (DC 14 Survival Check) it leads them to a chest of items that contains (A bag of Maleorite shards, A topaz gold ring with the engraving "To My Love", a bag of a strange black sand like substance, three Irons )

 <span style="color:#ffc000">ENTER THE MAZE OF PEAKS</span>
 	"The Area" lies on the other side of a place the The Obsidian Peak.
 A series of spline-like mountains of obsidian and granite.
 It twists and winds while leaving hundreds of feet overhead of rock and sky.